aryan008/rock-paper-scissors-m2/README.md

 6. Creates a positive experience for the user using colour, imagery and layout
 7. To display the content in a culturally appropriate attested to the audience it is aimed at

+## Developer goals
+As the developer, the site is to achieve the following goals:
+1. Mar the goals of the site owner and user together
+2. Create a positive experience for both parties using the specifications required by both parties
+3. Achieve responsive design across all devices
+4. Utilize the combination of HTML, CSS & JavaScript to enhance the experience of the user and site owner